dunnl/sally/README.md

 make alpine-run   # Approximately 10MB
 ```

 You can use stack like normal now.
-Be aware that `stack exec` runs slowly because of the time required to spin-up the large build image into a container.
+Be aware that `stack exec` may take a moment because of the time required to spin-up the large build image into a container.
 The executable will located inside the images at `/usr/local/bin/sally` and runs in the directory `/sally`, where the directory `static/` and database `sally.sqlite3` have been copied during the image creation.
 To create a docker image containing the executable within the runtime image above, run

 ```
 #Approximately 30MB